 On the other hand, Nomination Advisory Committee, the majority of which consists of Outside Directors, has been established as an optional committee of the Board of Directors to handle personnel matters regarding the group’s management team (appointment, removal etc. of Directors of the Company, Group Executive Officers and others), in order to ensure the independence, objectivity and accountability of the deliberation process.
 In addition, meetings attended only by the Outside Directors (Executive Session) are held once every quarter in principle, thereby securing a place for information exchange and shared awareness from objective standpoints.
 Outside Auditors, external accounting auditors and other independent outside persons may attend such meetings, thereby providing a place for promoting cooperation among independent outside persons.

 The Company has adopted a company auditor system.
-Under the system, there are currently four Company Auditors including two highly independent Outside Auditors.
+Under the system, there are currently four Company Auditors including three highly independent Outside Auditors.
 Each Company Auditor audits the execution of business by the Directors, in accordance with the auditing policy, audit plans and so forth determined by the Board of Company Auditors.

 Corporate Governance System